We are open: MON to FRI 10AM – 5PM / SAT 10AM – 4PM

 As you can see, materials like teak and aluminum score high on durability, while synthetic wicker offers a casual look with relatively low upkeep.

-Teak is often hailed as the ultimate garden furniture material.
+Teak is often hailed as the ultimate outdoor furniture material.
 Itโ€™s a dense hardwood with natural oils that resist water, insects, and decay.
 This makes it ideal for outdoor dining sets, benches, and loungers.

 Pros: